aayushRauniyar/aws-salary-prediction/README.md

 - **Machine Learning Models:** We've developed and fine-tuned various machine learning models to predict salaries accurately.

-- **Cloud Integration:** Our project integrates with cloud platforms to leverage scalable resources for data processing and analysis.
+- **Cloud Integration:** Our project seamlessly integrates with AWS cloud platforms, allowing us to leverage scalable resources for data processing and analysis.

 - **Collaborative Effort:** This project is a result of dedicated teamwork, combining the skills of frontend development, machine learning, cloud development, and more.